 5. Do You Have References or Can I See Your Work?

 With this question, you are not expecting past customers of the company to let you tour their homes and see the work performed by the company.
 Most retailers will have a 'brag book' where they showcase photos of installations they have performed and testimonials from previous clients.
-Some may even have past customers who are willing to be references, who have provided their email or phone numbers so that you may contact them and ask specific questions.
+Some may even have past customers who are willing to be referenced, who have provided their email or phone numbers so that you may contact them and ask specific questions.
 Like hiring a new employee, references can provide valuable insight into the quality of work performed by an installer.

-While it is admirable to respect and protect their customers' privacy, if a retailer tells you that their policy is to never provide testimonials or references, or to take photos of installations, then proceed cautiously.
+While it is admirable to respect and protect their customers' privacy, if a retailer tells you that their policy is never to provide testimonials or references, or to take photos of installations, then proceed cautiously.
 What don't they want you to see or hear?

 Ultimately, you have to use your judgment when selecting a carpet retailer.
 If you get a bad feeling, walk away.
 But by asking the above questions, you can get the specifics needed to help you make an informed decision.